makyo/seasons.ally.id/content/spring.md

 the winds of the floating world --- drifting and drifting

-[@issa 18]
+{{% cite "(Issa and Mackenzie 1957, 18)" %}}Issa, Kobayashi, and (Trans.)
+Mackenzie Lewis.
+1957. *The Autumn Wind: A Selection of Poems by Issa*.
+John Murray (Publishers) Ltd.{{% /cite %}}
 {{% /verse %}}

 There is some world that is not ours superimposed on the one we live in.
 This floating world is that which shows plants as the thirsty mouths that they are, shows the floating weeds as integral parts of the world, rather than some thing to be removed.[^8] Perhaps this is the one that plants experience most clearly, where Spring may nudge Winter and, finding him dead, walk out into new grass and memories.

 It is this world that poetry most clearly provides a glimpse into.
 It contains those symbols which pass fleetingly through our lives, drifting on by as the seasons progress.

 "Here is the difference betwixt the poet and the mystic," Emerson cautions.
-"That the last nails a symbol to one sense, which was a true sense for a moment, but soon becomes old and false.[^9] For all symbols are fluxional." [@emerson 33] We have in Dwale's work a glimpse of the symbol of the hard death of Winter, of Spring with Summer in her belly.
+"That the last nails a symbol to one sense, which was a true sense for a moment, but soon becomes old and false.[^9] For all symbols are fluxional." {{% cite "(Emerson 1890, 33)" %}}Emerson, Ralph Waldo.
+1890. *Essays: Second Series*.
+Henry Altemus Company.{{% /cite %}} We have in Dwale's work a glimpse of the symbol of the hard death of Winter, of Spring with Summer in her belly.

 [^4]: Or perhaps later in life, when cancer may rear its ugly head.
 It is proving quite difficult to write about even seasons of new growth and beginnings without death-thoughts creeping in.

-[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own [@memorial].
+[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own {{% cite "Scott-Clary et al. 2021)" %}}Scott-Clary, Madison et al. 2021.
+"In Memory of Dwale." <https://forums.furrywritersguild.com/t/in-memory-of-dwale/2359>.{{% /cite %}}.
 While I lack the feel, my attempt also incorporated the loss of breath:

     > Beneath that evening's breeze the sickly sweet\
     > &nbsp;&nbsp;&nbsp;&nbsp;and brazen scent of countless flow'rs\